-General registration opens November 17 for undergraduates, but the University catalog and schedule of classes for Winter 2023 is available now.
-Be sure to review the schedule and the information below before registration opens.
+General registration begins Monday, March 27 for undergraduates and the University catalog and schedule of classes for Fall 2023 is available now.
+Please be sure to review the schedule and the information below carefully.

 - Do I need to use the backpack feature on Wolverine Access before registration opens?

 - I still have questions, is there someone I can talk to?

 - How many credits should I plan to take each term as a BBA student?

 - What do I do if I want to have a “concentration” or “emphasis”?

 - How do I find out what courses are being offered and when?

 - What other academic opportunities can I explore as a Sophomore?